×

 When we asked expats and global nomads about the quality of medical care in Jordan, they replied:

 "Jordan offers a wide range of healthcare services, including primary care, specialty care, and hospital services.
 The public healthcare system in Jordan is generally of good quality and is available to all citizens and foreign residents.
 Expats in Jordan can use the public healthcare system, but they may need to pay for some services.
 Expats can also access private healthcare services, which are generally of higher quality than the public system.
 Private healthcare services are usually more expensive than public services, but they offer more comprehensive care and shorter wait times.
-Expats can also purchase private health insurance to cover the cost of private healthcare services," mentioned one expat in Jordan.
+Expats can also purchase private health insurance to cover the cost of private healthcare services," said an expat in Jordan.

 What are medical services in Jordan like?